spettersson/splunk4patientprivacy/data_guide.md

 A full list of configurations for event timestamp assignment with detailed explanations can be found [here](https://docs.splunk.com/Documentation/Splunk/9.4.0/Data/Configuretimestamprecognition#:~:text=of%20these%20settings.-,Timestamp%20settings,The%20following%20timestamp%20configuration%20settings%20are%20available%3A,-Setting).
 If you do not explicitly define event time assignment for your sourcetype, Splunk will attempt to assign timestamps automatically.
 However, this automated process may not always be accurate.
 Therefore, it is strongly recommended to define timestamp configurations by considering key settings such as:

 - `TIME_PREFIX` → A regex that identifies where the timestamp begins in an event.
-The timestamp is expected to follow immediately after the match
+The timestamp is expected to follow immediately after the match.
 - `TIME_FORMAT` → Defines the expected timestamp format using a strftime-style pattern.
 - `MAX_TIMESTAMP_LOOKAHEAD` → Specifies how many characters Splunk should scan after TIME_PREFIX to extract the timestamp.